 A company developer has access to manage to all sites (including deleting them), can manage site level users, but do not see billing details or company settings.

 A company billing user is a special role that only sees billing details and company settings.
-They can see invoices and modify company details like name and address.
+They can see invoices, enable automatic invoice emails, and modify company details like name and address.
 They do not have access to any websites in any way.

 Site administrators have complete access to a site and have full control of all environments attached to that site.
 The only action they are not permitted to do is remove a site from a company’s account.
 Note that a single user may be a site administrator for multiple sites.